nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

 All incoming events from other modules are handled in the context of the Application Event Manager callback, because they all complete fast enough to not require a separate thread.

 The :ref:`lib_location` library handles cellular and Wi-Fi positioning together when the location request method list has them next to each other.
-This means that LTE neighbor cell measurements and Wi-Fi scanning results are combined into the same ``LOCATION_EVT_CLOUD_LOCATION_EXT_REQUEST`` event.
+This means that LTE neighbor cell measurements and Wi-Fi scanning results are combined into the same :c:enum:`LOCATION_EVT_CLOUD_LOCATION_EXT_REQUEST` event.
 The location module responds to the :ref:`lib_location` library with unknown location resolution, because it does not request the location back from cloud service.

 Configuration options